zikunye2/zikunye2.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student in Operations Research at [Industrial and Enterprise Systems Engineering, University of Illinois at Urbana-Champaign](https://ise.illinois.edu).
-My research focuses on revenue management, online advertising, and field experiments.
+My research focuses on revenue management, online advertising, and field experiments design.
+For revenue management, my research interests lie in online algorithms, online platform operations and the network revenue management.
+For field experiment designs, I am espescially interested in designs in two-sided online platforms and heterogeneous treatment effects, how to restore the SUTVA violation and identify the casual effect with limited data.

 ## Education